 History of the Bridge

 The Woollett Bridge, as it is now known, sits on the west side of Grotto Island, and is shown in an engraving by William Woollett in 1760 (Woollett was named as the most famous British engraver of his day by the British Museum).
 The bridge forms part of the historic route, a circular walk with a series of scenes, continually changing and mystifying.
 It is vital to the landscape as it allows visitors to leave Grotto Island and continue on towards the Mausoleum.
 From the bridge you can see various follies dotted around the landscape, including the Turkish Tent, and the Temple of Bacchus.

 The existing bridge is based on a bridge design by Italian architect Andrea Palladio, in his book Palladio’s Four Books of Architecture (Hamilton subscribed to Isaac Ware’s 1738 edition of Palladio’s Four Books of Architecture, which was clearly a source of ideas to him).
 Whilst there was no bridge evident when restoration began, the brick foundations were discernible and were restored so that the re-created bridge could stand in the same place.

 Why does the Bridge need replacing?

 The bridge is being regularly monitored to check for movement and to assess the bridge’s stability.
-Changes are being photographed and documented.
+Changes have been photographed and documented.
 It is not practical to fully repair the bridge, however, we have installed columns under the cross beams, which are resting on the lake bed to support the bridge.
 We have also roped off one side of the bridge.
 These are a temporary measure, which ensure that the bridge is safe to walk on while we raise money for a replacement.

 You can donate today to help replace the Bridge